 Earning a master's degree in accounting prepares accountants for roles with greater responsibilities and higher salaries.
 Most CPAs, for example, hold a master's degree.
-Additionally, many management-level accounting positions, such as financial managers, accounting managers, and finance directors, call for a master's degree.
+Additionally, many management-level accounting positions, such as financial managers, accounting managers, and finance directors, require a master's degree.

 CPAs manage accounting, tax reporting, and auditing for individual clients, corporations, and government agencies.
 They review financial information; prepare documentation on finances, taxes, and audits; and monitor government regulations.